prahalath/prahalath.github.io/_pages/education.md

 Los Angeles, California, United States
 January 2019 - Present (Expected graduation: December 2020)

-_coursework:_ Probability for Electrical and Computer Engineers, Linear Algebra for Engineering, Mathematical Pattern Recognition, Deep Learning and its Applications, Machine Learning from Signals, Foundations of Data Mining, Simulation of Stochastic Systems.
+_Coursework:_ Probability for Electrical and Computer Engineers, Linear Algebra for Engineering, Mathematical Pattern Recognition, Deep Learning and its Applications, Machine Learning from Signals, Foundations of Data Mining, Simulation of Stochastic Systems.

 ## Anna University
 ### Bachelor of Engineering in Electrical and Electronics